 About me

-I'm a human-computer interaction researcher studying the responsible design of AI technology to benefit people.
-Working in inter-disciplinary teams, I follow a human-centered approach to the end-to-end development of novel AI applications and systems.
-Currently, I'm a Senior Researcher in the Biomedical Imaging team within Microsoft Health Futures, based at Microsoft Research Cambridge, UK.
-My research explores innovative approaches for applying AI and Machine Learning in real-world healthcare contexts.
-Specifically, my work investigates AI use in radiology workflows to improve patient outcomes through the development of clinically useful, interpretable and actionable ML insights.
-More broadly, this work enables me to define strategy and processes that ensure AI technology is developed safely and responsibly.
-Working as part of Microsoft's Aether working groups and with members of the Office of Responsible AI (ORA), a key focus of my work is the development of tools and other resources to drive forward the adoption of responsible AI practices; to advance public understanding, and to inform AI policy.
-This includes educational materials to appropriately communicate AI capabilities and limitations to end-users, and for considering wider socio-technical implications of AI use.
-Past projects at Microsoft include: >> Project Talia, which investigated the use of ML models to improve the quality of care delivered through online psychotherapy programs. >> Project Tokyo that developed an interactive, computer-vision based system to extend the capabilities of people who live with vision impairments. >> Project Torino, and its commercialized counterpart Code Jumper, a collaborative learning environment for teaching children how to code independent of their visual abilities. >> Disruptive Displays, a research project that explored alternative approaches to designing and configuring digital displays (as a material that can be cut, folded, and externally imaged).
+I am a human-centred AI researcher and currently co-lead of the Teachable AI Experience (TaiX) team, which is part of the People-Centric AI research area at Microsoft Research Cambridge, UK.
+My research is dedicated to creating new human-AI interactions that empower individuals and communities to participate not only in the design and evaluation of innovative AI systems, but also influence the very foundations of underlying models through deeper human involvement in AI data practices and model pipelines.
+The aim is to enable people to develop their own, more effective AI tools, and to create more inclusive AI experiences.
+More broadly – working within a collaborative, multi-disciplinary environment – this work enables me to define strategies and processes to apply a human-centred approach to the safe, effective and ethical development of AI.
+A central focus of my work is the creation of new tools and other resources for human participation; driving mindshare to promote social inclusion and the adoption of responsible AI practices; and advancing public understanding and policy.
+Past projects at Microsoft: >> Project MAIRA leveraged advanced, multimodal AI models to enhance radiology workflows and support radiologists in improving patient care and outcomes. >> Project Talia investigated the use of ML models to improve the quality of care delivered through online psychotherapy programs (specifically CBT). >> Project Tokyo developed an interactive, computer-vision based system to extend the capabilities of people with vision impairments. >> Project Torino, and its commercialized counterpart Code Jumper provided a collaborative learning environment for teaching coding to children independent of their visual abilities. >> Disruptive Displays explored new ways to design and configure digital displays as flexible, reconfigurable materials that can be cut, folded and externally imaged.
 Previous to my position at Microsoft, I was a Research Associate in the Digital Interaction group (now called Open Lab) at Newcastle University.
 My PhD research investigated how technology can meaningfully support the mental health and wellbeing of hospitalized women who lived with significant mental health problems (Spheres of Wellbeing).